 Puncturing a hole in a fuel canister is not as daunting and dangerous as it sounds.
 All you need is a hammer and a screwdriver.
 Here is what you do:

 Step 1: Make sure the canister is empty.

 This step is really important!

 Connect the canister to a camp stove, turn on the stove, and wait for the flame to go out.

-If you emptied the canister last week and only now getting back to it to puncture it, then empty it again.
+NOTE: If you emptied the canister last week and only now getting back to it to puncture it, then empty it again.
 Chances are that some excess gas has resettled in the canister.
-All you have to do to make sure it’s empty is push on the little valve at the top.
+For the green 1 lb propane cylinders, all you have to do to make sure it’s empty is push on the little valve at the top.
 If you don’t hear a sound, it’s empty.
 If you hear gas escaping, keep pushing until there is no more sound.
 Do this right before step 2.
 Again, this step is crucial!

 Step 2: Hammer a screwdriver into the canister